awsdocs/amazon-efs-user-guide/doc_source/efs-access-points.md

 You can create access points for an existing Amazon EFS file system using the AWS Management Console, the AWS Command Line Interface \(AWS CLI\), and the EFS API\.

-For directions about how to create an access point, see [Creating Access Points](create-access-point.md)\.
+For directions about how to create an access point, see [Creating and deleting access points](create-access-point.md)\.

 ## Mounting a File System Using an Access Point<a name="mount-with-access-point"></a>